 In the 1840s, Ireland experienced a mass exodus to North America due to the Great Potato Famine.
 These families wanted to escape from hunger and disease that was ravaging their homeland.
 With the promise of work, freedom and land overseas, the Irish looked upon British North America and the United States as a means of hope and prosperity.
 Those that survived the journey were able to achieve this through much hard work and perseverance.
 Early immigration and passenger lists revealed many bearing the name Tracy:

-Tracy Settlers in the United States in the 17th Century
+Tracy Settlers in United States in the 17th Century

-Tracy Settlers in the United States in the 18th Century
+Tracy Settlers in United States in the 18th Century

-Tracy Settlers in the United States in the 19th Century
+Tracy Settlers in United States in the 19th Century

 The Tracy Family Crest was acquired from the Houseofnames.com archives.
 The Tracy Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.